rnnisi/NishiDev/README.md

 Installation wrapper, run with sudo command to configre system and get necessary packages.
 Intended to allow users who are not familiar with linux terminal to confgure this software's architecture.

 ### RigolDSS1000Z.py
 Library to adapt Rigol DS1000Z series scope for data acquisition.
 There are a lot of functions written into this library that are not used in the actual script that is run.
 This was left in for potential future developers.
 This code runs by using SCPI to communicate with the oscilloscope.
+Generates data and experiment logs which are uploaded synchronously to online data base.

+### FunctionGenerator.py
+Control a function generator.
+Takes remote control commands to turn outputs on and off, specify output type, specify parameters of output, and specify wait times between changes in output.
+Will also log all changes made to system, and the status of the system after each change.
+Data will be uploaded to data base.
 ### USB_Run.py
 Sensor facing program, run to get data by integrating oscilloscope into system.
 Scope and Pi running program should be connected via USB cable.
 Runs with command line arguements for RunTime, Trigger status, and optionally channels.